-The production will open at the Old Vic Theatre in Waterloo on March 17th, so it could be an ideal night out for arts lovers staying at nearby central London hotels.
+The production will open at the Old Vic Theatre in Waterloo on March 17th, so it could be an ideal night out for arts lovers staying at nearby 5 Star Hotels London.

 Starring Eve Best in the leading role, the production is directed by Jamie Lloyd and is a revival of John Webster’s great Jacobean tragedy.

 The Duchess of Malfi is set in the Italian Renaissance court of Amalfi and tells the dark story of a recently widowed duchess who struggles to hold on to strength and dignity in the face of death and corruption.